eduardz1/ensimag-nificent-thesis/src/lib.typ

   list-of-figures: false,
   /// Wether to include the list of code listings. -> bool
   list-of-listings: false,
+  /// A glossary can be included in the document if needed. -> yaml | none
+  glossary-entries: none,
   body,
 ) = {
   set document(title: title, author: name)